City Code 130.45 restricts the hours of operations from 7 a.m. to 10 p.m. on weekdays, and from 9 a.m. to 9 p.m. on weekends and holidays.

 - Developer’s Agreement [PDF]

-Larger projects may also be invited to present preliminary plans at the city’s Development Review Committee (DRC) meetings, which are comprised of representatives from various city departments.
+Larger projects may also be invited to present preliminary plans at the city’s Development Review Committee (DRC) meetings.
+These are comprised of representatives from various city departments.
 The DRC typically meets Wednesday mornings.
 Please contact Planning Division staff to get on the agenda.

 Applying for Permits